-MSHN utilizes the The program design is based on the Continuous Quality Improvement (CQI) model of Shewhart, Deming and Juran.
+MSHN utilizes the Continuous Quality Improvement (CQI) model of Shewhart, Deming and Juran.
 The key principles of the CQI model, as recently updated by Richard C. Hermann ("Developing a Quality Management System for Behavioral Health Care: The Cambridge Health Alliance Experience", November 2002), are:

-- Health care is a series of processes in a system leading to outcomes. - Quality problems can be seen as the result of defects in processes. - Quality improvement efforts should draw on the knowledge and efforts of individuals involved in these processes, working in teams. - Quality improvement work is grounded in measurement, statistical analysis, and scientific methodmethods. - The focus of improvement efforts should be on the needs of the customer; and - Improvement should concentrate on the highest priority problems.
+- Health care is a series of processes in a system leading to outcomes. - Quality problems can be seen as the result of defects in processes. - Quality improvement efforts should draw on the knowledge and efforts of individuals involved in these processes, working in teams. - Quality improvement work is grounded in measurement, statistical analysis, and scientific methods. - The focus of improvement efforts should be on the needs of the customer; and - Improvement should concentrate on the highest priority problems.